 “Nature is so vastly complicated, we can obviously get thrown for a loop,” he cautions.

-MacDonald, however, is optimistic his research will get a boost from the synergetic collaboration working with researchers at the Aflac Cancer Center of Children’s Healthcare of Atlanta, Georgia Tech, Emory University School of Medicine and the Winship Cancer Institute.
+MacDonald, however, is optimistic his research will get a boost from the synergetic collaboration working with researchers at the Aflac Cancer Center, Georgia Tech, Emory University School of Medicine and the Winship Cancer Institute.